 In an effort to provide women from Ohio institutions of higher education with the opportunity to gain leadership expertise, the Network has established scholarships in 2009 to support participation at conferences or workshops, membership in professional organizations, and other opportunities for professional development.
-Two awards of $1,000 are awarded annually.
+Two awards of up to $1,000 are awarded annually.
 The awards are to be used to reimburse registration and/or travel expenses.
 Professional women employed by any college or university that is part of the ACE Women's Network-Ohio are eligible to apply.

 (1) Your full contact information, including your name, title, college, address, phone and email.